jparchment/IntrotoPy/Nums_Variables/README.md

 At any point in our code, we can change the value of a particular variable by simply reassigning it.

-Change the value of *years* to the number 20.
+Change the value of *years* to the number 20, on line 3.

 {% next %}
 Your code should now look like this: